Richard Devlin, FRSC

 - 2002-03 - Hanna and Harold Barnett Award for Excellence in Teaching First Year Law

-- "Dirty Laundry: Judicial Appointments in Canada" in Hugh Corder and Jan Van Zyl Smit, eds., Securing Judicial Independence: The Role of Commissions in Selecting Judges in the Commonwealth (Cape Town: Siber Ink, 2016) [forthcoming].
+- Richard Devlin, "Dirty Laundry: Judicial Appointments in Canada" in Hugh Corder & Jan Van Zyl Smit, eds, Securing Judicial Independence: The Role of Commissions in Selecting Judges in the Commonwealth (Cape Town: Siber Ink, 2016) [forthcoming].

-- "Of Lawyers and Lodestars: Embedding the Duty of Loyalty in the Model Code of Conduct" [with B. Cotter and C. Jackson] Dalhousie L.J.
-(Spring 2016).
+- Richard Devlin, B. Cotter & C. Jackson, "Of Lawyers and Lodestars: Embedding the Duty of Loyalty in the Model Code of Conduct" (2016) Dal LJ.

-- "Born in Faith, Continued in Determination: B.A.
-(Rocky) Jones and the Egalitarian Practice of Law" in A. Dodek & A. Woolley, eds., In Search of the Ethical Lawyer: Stories from the Canadian Legal Profession (Vancouver: UBC Press, 2016) 81-110.
+- Richard Devlin, "Born in Faith, Continued in Determination: B.A.
+(Rocky) Jones and the Egalitarian Practice of Law" in A. Dodek & A. Woolley, eds, In Search of the Ethical Lawyer: Stories from the Canadian Legal Profession (Vancouver: UBC Press, 2016) 81.

-- "Teaching 'Professionalism in the Public Interest': Law as a Case Study" in Irene Wienzock ed, Educating Professionals -' Ethics and Judgement in a Changing Learning Environment (Toronto: Canadian Professional Accountants Association, 2014) [with J.Downie].
+- Richard Devlin & Jocelyn Downie, "Teaching 'Professionalism in the Public Interest': Law as a Case Study" in Irene Wienzock, ed, Educating Professionals - Ethics and Judgement in a Changing Learning Environment (Toronto: Canadian Professional Accountants Association, 2014).

-Richard Devlin, Alice Woolley, Brent Cotter & John Law, eds, Lawyers' Ethics and Professional Regulation, 2nd ed (Toronto: Lexis-Nexis, 2012).
+- Alice Woolley et al, eds, Lawyers' Ethics and Professional Regulation, 2nd ed (Toronto: Lexis-Nexis, 2012).

 - Richard Devlin & Dianne Pothier, eds, Critical Disability Theory: Essays in Philosophy, Politics, Policy and Law (Vancouver: UBC Press, 2005).